 NUsearch (UK, China, Malaysia) will help you find books, journal articles, reports, theses, reference material and more.
 You may be pointed to an item in print or available electronically.

-You can also find out the availability of books on your reading list using the online reading list system.
+You can also find the availability of books on your reading list using the online reading list system.
 In the UK, reading lists can be accessed via your course in Moodle or via the online reading list system [UK, China, Malaysia].
-In China and Malaysia, access is via the online reading list systems.

 Knowledge of how the classmark sequence works, will help you to easily find the right book on the shelf.